 - Replaceable cartridges and filters allow reuse of facepiece for cost savings

-The respirator from 3M offers the multi-process welder and plasma cutter with P100 protection and unparalleled comfort.
+The reusable respirator from 3M offers the multi-process welder and plasma cutter with P100 protection and unparalleled comfort.
 This mask has a lightweight, low-profile design, and adjustable latex straps to provide a custom fit.

 The 3M respirator is also specially designed to fit comfortably with glasses.
 The filters are widely available, easy to replace, and feature activated carbon layers for enhanced toxin absorption.

 People who own and use this respirator are generally pleased with how comfortable it is to wear, and its filtration ability.
 A minor issue with this gear is the low-quality locking mechanism.
 The filters come off easily, too.